blakekotter/portfolio/MongoAccounts/README.md

 # Mongo Accounts

 ## Overview
 Mongo Accounts is a back-end application designed for managing user accounts.
-It features secure authentication and user management with a focus on scalability and data security.
+It features authentication and user management.

 ## Technologies Used
 - React.js for the front-end